Till We Meet Again (2021 film)

-Till We Meet Again (月老 - Hanyun Pinyin: Yuè Lǎo (Goa̍t-ló); lit: Old Person of the Moon; formerly known as Sushi Restaurant Legend) is a 2021 Taiwanese romantic fantasy comedy film, based on the novel of the same name by Giddens Ko.
+Till We Meet Again (月老 (Goa̍t-ló, Yuèlǎo, Old man [under] the moon), see Yue Lao; formerly known as Sushi Restaurant Legend) is a 2021 Taiwanese romantic fantasy comedy film, based on the novel of the same name by Giddens Ko.
 Directed and written by Giddens Ko, and starring Kai Ko, Gingle Wang, Vivian Sung and Umin Boya, it had its premiere at 25th Bucheon International Fantastic Film Festival as opening film on 8 July 2021, and was released theatrically on November 24, 2021, in Taiwan.
 It is also available for streaming on Disney+ in selected regions on April 2, 2022.

 Plot

 Killed by lightning, Ah Lun arrives at the underworld with no memories.
 He is given 2 choices: reincarnate as a snail, or take up a priesthood to accumulate virtuous virtues so that he can reincarnate as a human being.

 Ah Lun decides to try to become a Yue Lao, a God of love.
 Teamed up with Pinky, a girl with an explosive personality, both of them manage to overcome their dislike for one another and pass the final test to become a Yue Lao.

 Ah Lun and Pinky go back to the living world to matchmake people and gain virtues.
 One day, Ah Lun's memories of his current life returns as he bumps into his faithful dog Ah Lu and the love of his life, Xiaomi.
 As a Yue Lao, Ah Lun has to help Xiaomi find her match, but he soon finds out that every red thread tied to Xiaomi's hands just seemingly burns away.
 This gains the attention of other Yue Laos and they tried to tie thousands of different threads to Xiaomi to no avail.

 Unable to contain her frustration any further, Xiaomi reveals that she has been able to see Ah Lun the entire time as her third eye awakened after her brush with death, and expresses that she does not want to be matchmade with anyone else because she only loves him.
 Ah Lun and Xiaomi reunite and start spending time together everyday, irking Pinky as she is falling for Ah Lun herself as well.

 At the same time, a vengeful spirit, Ghost Head, has escaped from the underworld to the living world to take revenge on his comrades who betrayed him 500 years ago.
 Ghost Head and his comrades were once bandits who went through thick and thin together, until his comrades killed him in exchange to be spared by officials.
 Since then, his comrades have reincarnated multiple times while Ghost Head served as Horse Face, an underworld guard, until his resentment got better of him, getting him banished to hell.

 While Ah Lun was still excited about reuniting with Xiaomi, Ghost Head finds Xiaomi and recognizes her as one of his comrades in her past life and tries to kill her.
 Ah Lun fights off Ghost Head but is soon overwhelmed by the powerful spirit but Horse Face arrives just in time and chases Ghost Head away.